apiato/apiato/docs/_docs/miscellaneous/tests-helpers.md

-### Testing Data Seeder
+### Create live Testing Data

+To test your app with some live testing data (like creating items in an inventory) you can use this feature to automatically genereate those data.
+This is also helpful for staging when real people are testing your app with some testing data.

-1. Go to `Seeder/Data/Testing/Seeders/TestingDataSeeder.php` seeder class in the Seeder Container, and create your testing data.
+1. Go to `Seeder/SeedTestingData.php` seeder class, and create your live testing data.

 2. Run this command `php artisan apiato:seed-test`